 • When we have a large collection of numbers (such as scores from a large lecture exam) we are not usually interested in the individual numbers but rather in certain descriptive quantities such as average and how far from the average a certain percentage of students are.
-The same is true for a probability density function.
+The same is true for a

-- Three important characteristics of a PDF are its mean or expected value or average, its variance, and the standard deviation. - ullet For a discrete PDF, assume that we have a finite set $\Omega$ of all possible n outcomes and the ith outcome for the random variable X is denoted by $x_i$ .
+- Three important characteristics of a PDF are its mean or expected value or average, its variance, and the standard deviation. - For a discrete PDF, assume that we have a finite set $\Omega$ of all possible n outcomes and the ith outcome for the random variable X is denoted by $x_i$ .

-We can calculate the expected value (i.e., the mean) of a random variable X, denoted either $\mu$ or E[X], from the formula ullet For a continuous PDF, where the random variables range between a and b we can calculate the mean from the formula
+We can calculate the expected value (i.e., the mean) of a random variable X, denoted either $\mu$ or E[X], from the formula